tshepang/blog/content/Sherlock Holmes: A Game of Shadows.md

 Robert Downey Jr. is a lot of fun to watch and so is Stephen Fry, who plays the most interesting character in the movie.
 I also enjoyed [Jared Harris], whose villain character offers superb rivalry with that of the lead.
-It\'s my most favorite of his performances (though I wish his character didn\'t sing).
+It's my most favorite of his performances (though I wish his character didn't sing).
 Also, I have never seen [Kelly Reilly] this desirable.
 The visual effects are at time eye-popping (see the escape from the military).
-It\'s fun watching Sherlock do his impossible deductions.
+It's fun watching Sherlock do his impossible deductions.

 Some tiny problems: